Intro to Chemical Signaling and Communication by Microbes

 The information below was adapted from OpenStax Biology 37.2, and OpenStax Biology 9.2

-• is secreted from a cell or gland into the vascular system (or environment, in the case of microbes)
+• is secreted from a cell or gland into the vascular system (or into the environment, in the case of single-celled organisms)

-• acts on distant cells in other locations in the body (or community, in the case of microbes)
+• acts on distant cells in other locations in the body (or community, in the case of single-celled organisms); this phenomenon occurs because the hormone travels through the circulatory system (or environment)

-• causes large effects even with only small amounts of the molecule
+• causes large effects even with only small amounts of the molecule; this phenomenon occurs due to signal amplification

-• causes a characteristic response (always the same response in a given set of circumstances)
+• causes a characteristic response (always the same response in a given set of circumstances); this phenomenon occurs because activation of the receptor by the hormone initiates a specific signaling pathway in response to the hormone

 • is part of a feedback loop (either positive or negative)

-• amino acid-derived hormones are modified amino acids (the building blocks of proteins)
+• amino acid-derived hormones, which are modified amino acids (the building blocks of proteins)

-• steroid hormones are small organic compounds with characteristic carbon ring structures
+• steroid hormones, which are small organic compounds with characteristic carbon ring structures

-• gas hormones are gases capable of acting like ligands
+• gas hormones, which are gases capable of acting like ligands

 Hormone Signaling Pathways and Steps